 Fifth grade use Math Expressions as their curriculum.
+Multiplication, division and fractions are a main focus in our learning.
 We are looking forward to the new strategies and techniques in using math in a practical way, and we feel the students will find multiple ways in developing mathematical answers.

-We begin fifth grade social studies with a study of the states.
-We study each region’s characteristics and learn states and capitals.
-This geography study lasts for the first quarter, and then we begin studying U.S. History for the remainder of the year.
+We begin studying U.S. History.
 Beginning with Native Americans, we learn how the United States developed and became a country.
 Our study ends with the establishment of a Constitution and the Bill of Rights.

 A fifth grader is able to build on what has been taught in earlier years of art and is able to learn techniques and specifics to become quite skillful in art.
 A fifth grader is able to treat materials with respect and to use materials knowledgeably.
 Coordinating art projects with class studies helps students understand how art can be an interesting aspect of communication and learning.

 Appreciation of literature is learned through listening to books from the various genres read aloud by the librarian.
 The students learn to decipher information given on card catalog cards in order to locate specific books.
 Fifth graders learn to use the thesaurus, atlases, and indexes to find information in encyclopedias and almanacs.
 They are aided in the choosing of books to be read for enjoyment.
 Students have their own numbers for checking out books.